 - Using built-in recovery tools: Bundled with the macOS installer are useful recovery tools that you can use to troubleshoot and fix all kinds of issues.
 For example, you can regain access to a Mac that’s refusing to boot or recover files that seem to be lost.

 - Performing a clean installation: One reason why users like macOS is that it doesn’t degrade over time, becoming slower and less reliable.
 But that doesn’t mean performing a clean installation doesn’t have its advantages because it does.
 One important advantage is getting rid of junk apps and files that have accumulated over time so that you can start over with a clean slate.

 Of course, there’s value in knowing how to create a bootable USB on Mac even if you don’t have any use for the resulting bootable USB drive yourself.
 It’s possible that someone you know will in the future, and you’ll be able to help them when the time comes.

-How to Download the macOS Monterey Installer?
+How to Download the macOS Sonoma Installer?

 Back Up Your Mac to Avoid Losing Important Data

-While the likelihood of something going catastrophically wrong when creating a bootable macOS Monterey USB drive is slim, it’s always better to be safe than sorry, which is why we recommend you back up your Mac before you proceed.
+While the likelihood of something going catastrophically wrong when creating a bootable macOS Sonoma USB drive is slim, it’s always better to be safe than sorry, which is why we recommend you back up your Mac before you proceed.